ZeroGravigra/MADT8101-Customer-Analytics/Homework 5 Voice of Customer by NLP/README.md

 * Align marketing campaign with customer behaviour to improve efficiency
 * Increase customer loyalty and retention

-In this study, Natural language processing and topic modeling were use to extract insign from VOC.
+In this study, Natural language processing and topic modeling were used to extract insight from VOC.

 ## Case Study
-VOC data was collect from xplORe: Touch for more life application in App Store by sampling 20 comment in "Ratings and Reviews"
+VOC data was collected from xplORe: Touch for more life application in App Store by sampling 20 comment in "Ratings and Reviews"

 xplORe: Touch for more life : https://apps.apple.com/th/app/xplore-touch-for-more-life/id1663833654